Charles "Buffalo" Jones: Life

 Taming buffalo and even successfully training buffalo proved more successful for Jones who even worked a pair in harness.
 Jones' herd grew to become the largest private bison herd in the country, close to 150 head.
 But financial troubles during the hard times of the 1890s forced Jones to sell his herd to pay off his debts.

 Jones lost his stock to creditors due to a severe national recession in the 1890s, selling his bison at public auction to pay his debts.
 Jones participated in the Oklahoma Land Run of 1893 and went to the Arctic Circle to find musk oxen.
 Toward decade's end, Mr. Jones went to Washington.
 One of the last wild buffalo herds—30 or so—lived in Yellowstone National Park, and poachers were quickly thinning its meager ranks.
 Jones petitioned the secretary of the Interior, proposing to “corral the once mighty herds of American bison” and relocate them at Yellowstone.

 His first efforts met with indifference.
 In 1900 the government leased Jones 20,000 acres in New Mexico Territory to maintain a buffalo herd.
 In 1901 Congress finally acted on the Yellowstone situation, allocating $15,000 for an enclosure and stock to replenish the park's diminished herd.
 In 1902 conservationist U.S. President Theodore Roosevelt appointed Jones Yellowstone's first game warden.
 As one of his first official acts, Jones obtained three breeding bulls from Goodnight's buffalo herd.
 The following year, Yellowstone's superintendent proudly reported to Washington that the herd, “under the immediate charge of Mr. C.J.
-Jones, is doing exceedingly well.”
+Jones, is doing exceedingly well".

 Jones held the post for five years, but collected and bred buffalo for years afterward.
 This, along with his exploits in Africa (where among other feats he lassoed lions), made him a celebrity.
 Besides Hubbard, Grey and Roosevelt, his circle of friends included hide hunter William F. “Buffalo Bill” Cody (all of these men, including Jones, were also members of The Camp-Fire Club).
 Jones spent his last years in great demand on the lecture circuit, where he demonstrated his roping prowess and told thrilling—if embellished—tales.
-If he'd had what Barnum didn't, the reverse was no longer the case.

-An adventurer to the end, Jones died October 1, 1919, from malaria contracted on his last African sojourn.
+Jones died October 1, 1919, from malaria contracted on his last African sojourn.
 Cody once dubbed him “King of the Cowboys.”
-Hubbard had crowned him “a king of nature, if anything is or can be.”
+Hubbard had crowned him “a king of nature, if anything is or can be".
 Yellowstone turned his former quarters into a Buffalo Jones museum.
 By the time he died, Jones was probably sure the buffalo no longer faced extinction.
 He'd have been proud that less than a century later the Yellowstone herd would number nearly 4,000.
-His finest tribute may be a modern one; in 2000 Robert Pickering, a deputy director of the Buffalo Bill Historical Center, would write, “Bison may be the first American environmental success story.”
+His finest tribute may be a modern one; in 2000 Robert Pickering, a deputy director of the Buffalo Bill Historical Center, would write, “Bison may be the first American environmental success story".